lmharlem/python-api-challenge/README.md

 ### Objectives:

 ## Part 2 - VacationPy
 ### Now I want to use my skills in working with weather data to plan future vacations.
-I used jupyter-gmaps and the Google Places API.
+I used jupyter-gmaps and the Google Places API  to search for hotels within 5000 meters and plot markers on a heatmap.